Peppa Pig: "Peppa Pig effect"

-Since 2019, it has been observed that children in the US, where Peppa Pig had become an extremely popular programme, had been acquiring some Anglo-English, rather than American pronunciation and vocabulary.
-For example, tomato and zebra are pronounced in the English, rather than American way; words such as satnav, petrol, mummy and "biscuit" (instead of "cookie") are used; and comments such as "how clever", "Oh dear", and "can I have a go?" picked up.
+Since 2019, it has been observed that children in the United States, where Peppa Pig had become an extremely popular programme, had been acquiring some British English pronunciation and vocabulary used in the show rather than their native American English.
+For example, tomato and zebra are pronounced differently, words such as petrol (instead of gas) and biscuit (instead of cookie) are used, and comments such as "how clever", "oh dear" and "can I have a go?" picked up.
 This phenomenon was not an issue for many parents; it trended with the hashtag "#PeppaEffect".
 Linguistics experts find those conclusions to be "likely exaggerated".
-A written statement by Entertainment One Ltd. when asked of this phenomenon went on saying: "Young Peppa fans see her as a friend…and, as we do with friends that we admire, pick up some of their characteristics...imitation is the sincerest form of flattery."
+A written statement by Entertainment One Ltd. when asked of this phenomenon went on saying: "Young Peppa fans see her as a friend… and, as we do with friends that we admire, pick up some of their characteristics... imitation is the sincerest form of flattery."

 Popularity in China

-Peppa Pig is popular with mainstream China, and has been featured by official news media such as People's Daily, and even endorsed by People's Liberation Army and Chinese weapons manufacturer Norinco.
-However, social media posts featuring concerned parents complaining against Peppa Pig have also gone viral.
-In May 2018, digitally manipulated contents featuring adult content with Peppa Pig were blocked on the video app TikTok, also known as Douyin in China, due to concerns about exposure of adult content to children.
-According to some media estimates, some 30,000 clips referenced under "#PeppaPig" were removed by the site.
+Peppa Pig is popular with mainland China, and has been featured by official news media such as People's Daily, and even endorsed by the People's Liberation Army and Chinese weapons manufacturer Norinco.
+However, social media posts featuring concerned parents complaining about Peppa Pig have also gone viral.
+In May 2018, digitally manipulated adult content featuring Peppa Pig was blocked on the video app TikTok, also known as Douyin in China According to some media estimates, some 30,000 clips referenced under "#PeppaPig" were removed by the site.
 The ban was in response to the prevalence of adult content featuring Peppa Pig created by shehuiren (shè huì rén (社会人, 社會人); literally "person of society") subculture, which used Peppa Pig as a criminal "mobster" icon, with members of the subculture creating memes and tattoos using imagery from the cartoon, containing adult humor.
 Original Peppa Pig cartoons remain accessible on all online platforms, including TikTok (Douyin).

-Despite the controversy regarding its memes, the series and character remain popular within mainstream Chinese culture, as two Peppa Pig theme parks are set to open in Beijing and Shanghai in 2019.
+Despite the controversy regarding its memes, the series and character remain popular within mainland Chinese culture, as two Peppa Pig theme parks in Beijing and Shanghai have been opened in 2019.
 In early 2019, to celebrate the Year of the Pig, the 81-minute animation/live-action film Peppa Pig Celebrates Chinese New Year was released in China.
 Before the film's release, a five-minute live-action promotional trailer went viral on social media in China, garnering a billion views and being re-posted by numerous state media outlets.
 The film opened on 6 February 2019, and made US$14 million in the first three days.